Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Abstract

 \section{Abstract}

-Large vision-language models (LVLMs) have achieved impressive results in various vision-language tasks.
-However, despite showing promising performance, LVLMs suffer from hallucinations caused by language bias, leading to diminished focus on images and ineffective visual comprehension.
-We identify two primary reasons for this bias: 1).
-Different scales of training data between the pretraining stage of LLM and multimodal alignment stage.
+Large vision-language models (LVLMs) have achieved impressive results in vision-language tasks.
+However, LVLMs suffer from hallucinations caused by language bias, which neglects images while over-relying on text.
+We identify two reasons for the bias: 1).
+Different training scales between the LLM pretraining and LVLM alignment stage.
 2).
 The learned inference bias due to short-term dependency of text data.
-Therefore, we propose \OURS, a systemic framework designed to address the language bias of LVLMs with Mu\underline{\textbf{L}}timodal Du\underline{\textbf{A}}l-attention Me\underline{\textbf{C}}han\underline{\textbf{I}}sm (\MDA) a\underline{\textbf{N}}d Soft-Image \underline{\textbf{G}}uidance (\IFG).
-Specifically, \MDA introduces a \textbf{parallel dual-attention mechanism} that enhances the integration of visual inputs across the model. \IFG introduces a \textbf{learnable soft visual prompt} during training and inference to replace visual inputs, designed to compel LVLMs to prioritize text inputs.
-Then, \IFG further proposes a novel decoding strategy using the soft visual prompt to mitigate the model's over-reliance on adjacent text inputs.
-Comprehensive experiments demonstrate that our method effectively debiases LVLMs from their language bias, enhancing visual comprehension and reducing hallucinations without requiring additional training resources or data.
-The code and model are available in \href{https://lacing-lvlm.github.io}{\texttt{lacing-lvlm.github.io}}.
+Therefore, we propose \OURS, designed to address such bias with Mu\underline{\textbf{L}}timodal Du\underline{\textbf{A}}l-attention Me\underline{\textbf{C}}han\underline{\textbf{I}}sm (\MDA) a\underline{\textbf{N}}d Soft-Image \underline{\textbf{G}}uidance (\IFG).
+Specifically, \MDA adopts a \textbf{parallel dual-attention mechanism} that constructs separate attention for visual and text inputs to enhance integration of visual inputs across model. \IFG uses a \textbf{learnable soft visual prompt} during training and inference to replace visual inputs, designed to compel LVLMs to prioritize text inputs during inference.
+Experiments across different model architectures and scales demonstrate that \OURS effectively debiases LVLMs from their language bias, enhancing visual comprehension and reducing hallucinations without additional resources.\footnote{~The model and code will be available at \url{https://lacing-lvlm.github.io/}.
+Email: haozhez6@illinois.edu}